HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 ## 4. Data Preprocess

 A simple way to fix imbalanced data-sets is simply to balance them, either by oversampling the minority class or undersampling the majority class.
-See Blogs: [[2]][Dealing with Imbalanced Classes in Machine Learning], [[3]][Fraud Detection Under Extreme Class Imbalance] and
+See Blogs: [[Devin Soni]][Dealing with Imbalanced Classes in Machine Learning], [[Syed Sadat Nazrul]][Fraud Detection Under Extreme Class Imbalance] and
 [[Elite Data Science]][How to Handle Imbalanced Classes in Machine Learning].

 ### 4.1 Undersample: Down-sample Majority Class